How to Use Google Search Console to Track AI Citation Signals

 Compare impression-to-click ratios across pages.
 Pages with strong positions and unusually low CTR for those positions may be AI-evaluation heavy.
 Pages with strong positions and normal CTR are producing both AI evaluation and human traffic.

-GSC Delay and Gate Log Reconciliation
+GSC Delay and Server Access Logs Reconciliation

 IEO Engine methodology →